pandafengye/MIST/README.md

 `1`  | 4 | 0.4757            | 0 | 10869 | 0.9969 | 0.2174

 ### __Example 2: Strain-level typing using a customized reference database__
 When the organism you are interested is not in the list of pre-built database, you need to customize your own database.
-For example, after you run Step 1 of Example, you have speculated E. coli is the probable pathogen, and assume the pre-built database of E. coli is not provided, please do as follows.
+For example, after you run Step 1 of Example, you have speculated *E. coli* is the probable pathogen, and assume the pre-built database of *E. coli* is not provided, please do as follows.
-* __Step 1:__ Suppose you retrieve five E. coli genomes (in FASTA format) from NCBI or other database and save them under the directory Example_Dir/input/ref_dir/.
+* __Step 1:__ Suppose you retrieve five *E. coli* genomes (in FASTA format) from NCBI or other database and save them under the directory Example_Dir/input/ref_dir/.
 Firstly, build the Bowtie2-index files for the genomes by using the module `index`.
 ```bash
 $ python MIST.py index --refdir Example_Dir/input/ref_dir/ --output Example_Dir/output/
 ```
-* __Step 2:__ Then you will see the Example_Dir/output directory there are five subdirectories, which correspond to the five E. coli genomes.
+* __Step 2:__ Then you will see the Example_Dir/output directory there are five subdirectories, which correspond to the five *E. coli* genomes.
 Secondly, assign the reference genomes into clusters at certain ANI levels by running the module `cluster`.
 If you have no idea of how to set the ANI thresholds, just try 0.98, 0.99, 0.999, 0.9999.
 ```bash
 $ python MIST.py cluster --threads 8 --refdir Example_Dir/input/ref_dir/ --cutoff 0.98,0.99,0.999 --output Example_Dir/output/
 ```
-In the output clustering file `Example_Dir/output/_MIST_ref_cluster.csv`, you will see that, at the 98% ANI level, the genome CP002729.fa, CU928160.fa, CP017979.fa and AP012030.fa belong to the same cluster; but at the 99% level, CU928160.fa splits and forms its independent cluster.
+In the output clustering file `Example_Dir/output/_MIST_ref_cluster.csv`, you will see that, at the `98%` ANI level, the genome `CP002729.fa`, `CU928160.fa`, `CP017979.fa` and `AP012030.fa` belong to the same cluster; but at the `99%` level, `CU928160.fa` splits and forms its independent cluster.

 Genome | 0.98 | 0.99 | 0.999
 ---   | --- | --- | ---